davidmalcolm/gcc-python-plugin/docs/getting-involved.rst

 More information can be seen in `run-test-suite.py`

+By default, `run-test-suite.py` will invoke all the tests.
+You can pass it a list of paths and it run all tests found in those paths and below.

 You can generate the "gold" stdout.txt by hacking up this line in run-test-suite.py::